oracle-livelabs/database/datapump-xtts-migration/01-initialize-environment/initialize-environment.md

 ## Introduction

-In this lab, you will review and start up all components required to successfully run this workshop.
+In this lab, you will review and start-up all components required to run this workshop successfully.

 Estimated Time: 5 Minutes.